rixsilverith/keyring/README.md

 to encrypt and decrypt the stored secrets.
 - **PBKDF2.** *keyring* uses the PBKDF2-HMAC-SHA256 algorithm to derive the AES encryption/decryption public key for each secret from a previously established master secret.
-- **Simple storage format.** Each secret in the keyring vault is stored in its own separate file under the `keyring/vault` folder, which can be easily backed up or version controlled using Git.
+- **Simple storage format.** Each secret in the keyring vault is stored in its own separate file in YAML format under the `keyring/vault` folder, which can be easily backed up or version controlled using Git.
 - **Clipboard management.** When revealing a secret from the vault it can optionally be copied to the clipboard, which is cleared after a given timeout.